Genus zero Whitham hierarchy via Hurwitz--Frobenius manifolds: Hurwitz--Frobenius manifold

 The Euler vector field reads

 The potential $F$ is subject to the quasihomogeneity condition $E \cdot F = 2(1 + \frac{1}{k_0}) F$ modulo the quadratic terms.

 \end{theorem}

 In this text we make an unorthodox variable choice so that the pairing in the flat basis gets negative signs.
-This is because our $t_{0,1}$ variable is introduced with the reversed sign.
-Even though this looks unusual from the point of view of Dubrovin's legacy, this will suit well Whitham hierarchy applications.
+This is because our $t_{0,\bullet}$ variables are introduced with the reversed sign.
+Even though this looks unusual from the point of view of Dubrovin's legacy, this will suit well Whitham hierarchy applications (see Remark~\ref{remark: coordinates sign}).

 The theorem above fixes the potential $F$ only up to quadratic terms.
 We will fix the quadratic terms in the next section.